Final FEL Benefit Review

 Actual employment earnings from suitable occupation identified job

 If a worker is employed in a suitable occupation (SO) identified job, the WSIB uses the worker’s actual employment earnings to pay the FEL benefit, even if the earnings are not consistent with the most recent labour market wage information for the SO.
-The only exception would be in cases where the worker is voluntarily under-employed, see 18-04-14, Reviewing FEL Benefits (Prior to Final Review).
+The only exception would be in cases where the worker is voluntarily under-employed, refer to 18-04-14, Reviewing FEL Benefits (Prior to Final Review).

 Actual employment earnings from job not identified in the SO